Au Pair II

 Au Pair II (also known as Au Pair II: The Fairytale Continues) is a 2001 American made-for-television romantic comedy film starring Gregory Harrison and Heidi Lenhart and is the second installment in the Au Pair trilogy.
+The film was produced by Saban Entertainment and premiered on Fox Family on April 22, 2001.

 Synopsis

 A year after the events of Au Pair, Jennifer Morgan, Oliver Caldwell, and his kids Katie and Alex are back in Europe as the couple prepare for the merger of Caldwell’s company and another named Tek Hausen.

 Cassandra and Michael Hausen, the adult children of Tek Hausen’s founder, are opposed to the merger as they see it taking control of their father's company from them.
 They plot to ruin Caldwell's image and his engagement to Jennifer, in order to gain control of the combined companies.